One study found that between 80% and 90% of African American women and 70% of white women will develop fibroids by age 50.1

 Research shows that over 90% of women who are newly diagnosed with fibroids will seek medical or surgical treatment for the condition within a year of the diagnosis.2,3 In 2000, more than 250,000 hospital admissions were related to uterine fibroids.
 Every year, fibroids lead to more than 200,000 hysterectomies.4 Women who wish to have children have the option of myomectomy, a surgical procedure that removes the fibroids while leaving the uterus intact.

 There have been reports of rare cases in which young girls, who have not yet started their periods (prepubertal), had small fibroids.
-For American women, fibroids typically develop at a younger age, grow larger, and cause more severe symptoms.6
+For African American women, fibroids typically develop at a younger age, grow larger, and cause more severe symptoms.4

 Fibroids may shrink after menopause.
-However, research shows that they are more likely to shrink in postmenopausal white women than in postmenopausal black women.
+However, research shows that they are more likely to shrink in postmenopausal white women than in premenopausal black women.

 Several factors affect a woman's risk for having uterine fibroids.2